TY-Cheng/n225-open-gap-tail/docs/paper_plan.md

 Tail-weighted CRPS is used only if a model produces a full predictive distribution.
 It should not be reported for VaR/ES-only models as if they were distributional forecasts.

-Decision diagnostics are secondary.
-Fixed hedge-trigger summaries may report missed events, false positives, turnover, and loss avoided under stated assumptions, but they remain risk-management diagnostics rather than trading-alpha evidence.
+Risk-management diagnostics include a main ES severity reduction table.
+The table reports how much adding U.S. close information reduces realized exceedance severity at the 2.5% ES level, conditional on an exceedance.
+Fixed hedge-trigger summaries may also report missed events, false positives, turnover, and loss avoided under stated assumptions, but turnover and cost diagnostics remain secondary and are not trading-alpha evidence.

 ## Result Presentation Sequence